may-bach/Dangai/Dangai Web/public/chapters/prologue/part_3.md

 <p class="centered">Izumi hears them and turns around to look at them as she signals towards him.</p>

 **Aoki:** Meet your head, Kurosaki Izumi.
-Kurosaki meet your assistant volunteer Miyamoto Hitsumi.
+Kurosaki meet your assistant Miyamoto Hitsumi.

 <p class="centered">As they look at each other the calm before the storm ensues.</p>